 \section{Abstract}

-Pre-training using random masking has emerged as a novel trend in training techniques.
-However, supervised learning faces a challenge in adopting masking augmentations, primarily due to unstable training.
-In this paper, we propose a novel way to involve masking augmentations dubbed Masked Sub-model (MaskSub).
-MaskSub consists of the main-model and sub-model; while the former enjoys conventional training recipes, the latter leverages the benefit of strong masking augmentations in training.
-MaskSub addresses the challenge by mitigating adverse effects through a relaxed loss function similar to a self-distillation loss.
-Our analysis shows that MaskSub improves performance, with the training loss converging even faster than regular training, which suggests our method facilitates training.
-We further validate MaskSub across diverse training recipes and models, including DeiT-III, MAE fine-tuning, CLIP fine-tuning, ResNet, and Swin Transformer.
-Our results show that MaskSub consistently provides significant performance gains across all the cases.
+Pre-training with random masked inputs has emerged as a novel trend in self-supervised training.
+However, supervised learning still faces a challenge in adopting masking augmentations, primarily due to unstable training.
+In this paper, we propose a novel way to involve masking augmentations dubbed Masked Sub-branch (MaskSub).
+MaskSub consists of the main-branch and sub-branch, the latter being a part of the former.
+The main-branch undergoes conventional training recipes, while the sub-branch merits intensive masking augmentations, during training.
+MaskSub tackles the challenge by mitigating adverse effects through a relaxed loss function similar to a self-distillation loss.
+Our analysis shows that MaskSub improves performance, with the training loss converging faster than in standard training, which suggests our method stabilizes the training process.
+We further validate MaskSub across diverse training scenarios and models, including DeiT-III training, MAE finetuning, CLIP finetuning, BERT training, and hierarchical architectures (ResNet and Swin Transformer).
+Our results show that MaskSub consistently achieves impressive performance gains across all the cases.
 MaskSub provides a practical and effective solution for introducing additional regularization under various training recipes.
-Code available at { \url{https://github.com/naver-ai/augsub}}
+Code available at \url{https://github.com/naver-ai/augsub}